LTA acquires Local Tennis Leagues in move to grow participation in parks

 Local Tennis Leagues began on a single set of park courts in north London in 2005, before being rolled out in locations across the country.
 It was established as a limited company in 2014 and entered a four-year partnership with the LTA in 2015.
 Since then, over 20,000 people have played in leagues up and down the country from Aberdeen to Plymouth.

 The national governing body will now assume control of the network’s operations, having concluded a deal with Local Tennis League founders, Sally Kinnes and Nigel Billen, in early March.

 The acquisition is part of a wider LTA strategy to make tennis more accessible and get more people playing in parks.
-Work already underway includes the provision of gate access technology for courts, and the development of LTA Rally, an online tool designed to make it easier for people to find and book local tennis courts, book group coaching, play a match or find free tennis events in their area.
+Work already underway includes the provision of gate access technology for courts, and the development of LTA's online booking service designed to make it easier for people to find and book local tennis courts, book group coaching, play a match or find free tennis events in their area.

 'Local, fun and social competitive opportunities'

 Scott Lloyd, LTA CEO, said: “Our acquisition of Local Tennis Leagues, with the success it has already achieved in building a broad base of players and connections to local tennis organisations, aligns perfectly with our ongoing work to make tennis more accessible and open the sport up to new audiences.
 We know that offering local, fun and social competitive opportunities like those provided by Local Tennis Leagues at grass roots level, is a great way to encourage people to play more regularly.
 More broadly, we want to get more people playing on park courts, which provide a fantastic opportunity for people to get involved in tennis in their local community.”